Abhishek400217/teenspend-pro/README.md

 # ⭐ Support

-If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.
+If you found this project useful, consider giving it a ⭐ Star on GitHub.

-Your support motivates further development and improvements.
+It really helps the project grow and motivates future improvements.

 ---

 <p align="center">
-  Made with ❤️ by <strong>Abhishek Karande</strong>
+  Made by <strong>Abhishek Karande</strong>
 </p>